AZBevier/sims/SEL32/README.md

 is still required.
 The sim32disk.gz can be uncompressed and booted with the sel32.27.sim32.disk.ini initialization file.
-The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to install from tape.
+The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to install to disk from tape.

 Available tap tools:
 taptools.tgz - set of tools to work with .tap formatted tapes.
 Also tools